HPEDevCom/redfishdocs/docs/ilorest-userguide/ilorepositorycommands.md

 RuntimeAgent: Updatable by runtime agent such as SUM/SUT Enter UpdatableBy for command1: Bmc

-Enter a name for this command: backout
+Enter a name for this command: quit
 Is this a recovery installset? no
 Enter installset name: basic_update
 Enter description for the installset: